 When veterans are diagnosed with a disability that is service-connected, the primary VA benefit they are entitled to is called Disability Compensation.
 To apply, veterans must fill out a VA 21-526 form (known as an Application for Disability Compensation or Pension) and file it with the regional VA office in their state.
 The regional office is a branch of the U.S. Department of Veterans Affairs — not the state's Department of Veterans Affairs.

-The Veterans Department at The Mesothelioma Center can assist you in filing for an asbestos-related illness, and help you write an asbestos-exposure summary.
-You must be able to detail your exposure to asbestos with specifics on when and where it happened.
+If applying for an asbestos-related disability, you must be able to detail your exposure to asbestos with specifics on when and where it happened.
 You will need to convince the VA that more than half of your lifetime exposure to asbestos occurred on active duty.back to the top

 Payments for a service-connected disability are based on a rating given by the VA, expressed in 10-percent increments.
 Exact disability payments vary.
 They depend on your level of disability, the number of dependents you have and other factors, including if you are homebound or in need of regular aid and attendance.
 You can find a breakdown of the current benefit rates on the VA website.